 Best Souvenirs From Crete

-Forget everything about impersonal fridge magnets and duty-free gifts, if you’re traveling to Crete for your holidays, you’ll discover a ton of objects that can be both a beautiful memory from your time on the island but also have a useful purpose too!
+Forget everything about impersonal fridge magnets and duty-free gifts; if you’re traveling to Crete for your holidays, you’ll discover a ton of objects that can be both a beautiful memory from your time on the island and have a useful purpose, too!

 Ceramics

-Crete has a 12.000-year tradition in the art of ceramics.
-As a result, local experts create some of the most magnificent handmade pottery you can find in Greece.
+Crete has a 12,000-year-old tradition in the art of ceramics.
+As a result, local experts create some of the most magnificent handmade pottery in Greece.

-Then, the end product is left for a few days to dry.
-Finally, the artists bake the ceramic for more than 12 hours to increase its resistance.
+Then, the end product is left to dry for a few days.
+Finally, the artists bake the ceramic for over 12 hours to increase resistance.

 Although a laborious process, the final result is worth the effort.
-You can see that from the first moment you enter one of the many pottery shops.
+You can see that when you enter one of the many pottery shops.

 Leather Sandals

-You can wear these comfy sandals any time of the day, be it during work or for your night out.
-They are both super light and comfortable enough to wear for the entire day.
+These comfy sandals can be worn at any time, whether during work or for a night out.
+They are super light and comfortable to wear for the entire day.

-Fortunately, there are local stores that specialize in the production of leather sandals all over Crete.
-For example, the Road of the Leather (Skrydlof Street or Stivanadika, see down) in Chania is full of such specialized stores.
+Fortunately, there are local stores that specialize in producing leather sandals all over Crete.
+For example, Chania’s Road of the Leather (Skrydlof Street or Stivanadika) is full of such specialized stores.

 Feel free to visit one and even ask for a pair of custom-made sandals; they are more than happy to take custom orders and create a sandal with the perfect fit for you.